Inserting one edge into a simple drawing is hard: Inserting one edge into a pseudocircular drawing is still hard

 We close the black edges with black extensions by just connecting the endpoints of a black edge without producing any additional crossings with the edges of $D$ or with the extensions defined so far.
 It remains to extend the purple and the blue edges.
 An example of a fully extended drawing $ D $ can be seen in \figurename~\ref{fig:pseudocircular}.
 The purple and blue extensions are essentially horizontally mirrored copies of their corresponding edges.
 In particular, two purple or blue extensions cross if and only if the corresponding purple or blue edges cross.
 Moreover, inside the region $R$, the purple and the blue extensions are drawn without crossings.
 As we traverse~$\ell_1$ from its endpoint in $A_2$ to its endpoint in $R$, we encounter the (crossing points of) purple extensions of arcs in $ W^{(i)} $ after the blue arcs in $ W^{(i-1)} $ and before the blue arcs in $ W^{(i)} $.
 Analogously, as we traverse $r_1$ from its endpoint in $A_2$ to its endpoint in $R$, we encounter the (crossing points of) blue extensions of arcs in $ W^{(i)} $ after the purple arcs in~$ W^{(i-1)} $ and before the purple arcs in $ W^{(i)} $.
 Furthermore, as we traverse $\ell_2$ from its endpoint in $A_2$ to its endpoint in $R$, we encounter the (crossing points of) purple extensions before the blue arcs.
 Similarly, as we traverse $r_2$ from its endpoint in $A_2$ to its endpoint in $R$, we encounter the (crossing points of) blue extensions before the purple arcs.

 Let $ D^\circ $ be the arrangement of closed curves constructed from $ D $.
 It remains to prove that $ D^\circ $ is an arrangement of pseudocircles.
 We consider the pseudocircles in $ D^\circ $ to have the same color as the edges and extensions that define them.
-We first show that we can deform $ D^\circ $ to an isomorphic arrangement such that the purple, blue, black, red, and orange pseudocircles are all axis-aligned rectangles.
+We first show that we can deform the purple, blue, black, red, and orange pseudocircles in $ D^\circ $ such that they are all axis-aligned rectangles and the pairwise intersections are preserved.
 Then, to show that two of these rectangles cross at most twice we make use of the next observation:

 \begin{observation} Let $\square_1$ and $\square_2$ be two axis-aligned rectangles whose vertices lie in general position (no three are collinear).
 If the leftmost and rightmost points of the projection of $\square_1 \cup \square_2$ into the horizontal (or vertical) axis correspond to different rectangles, then $\square_1$ and $\square_2$ cross in at most two points. \end{observation}